franciscomg90/PYBER_ANALYSIS/README.md

 ## Results
 >**Differences in ride-sharing data among the different city types.**

-Obtaining the total rides by city type we found that Urban has the biggest rides quiantity.
+Obtaining the total rides by city type we found that Urban has the biggest ride quantity.

 ![rides by city type](https://github.com/franciscomg90/PYBER_ANALYSIS/blob/main/Resources/Rides%20by%20city%20type.PNG)